Cyril-Meyer/DeepSCEM/README.md

 For users who prefer a straightforward installation, we provide a binary release for Windows.
-Simply download the zip file, extract it, and you're ready to go.
+Simply download the zip file in [quick links](#quick-links), extract it, and you're ready to go.

-* TODO: upload binary release somewhere and add "Download" link.

 If you want to use your GPU and do not know how to install dependecy, check the [INSTALL](INSTALL.md) guide.